 The museum harbor nearby is always worthwhile.
 In the beautiful season, the beach attracts many sun-seekers to games, fun and picnics.
 Especially on weekends, the Kapitänsweg becomes a lively promenade.
-Then the local residents disperse and visit each other at most at the back via the gardens, where a connecting path used to link the houses “from kitchen to kitchen”.
+Then the local residents disperse and visit each other via the gardens behind, where a connecting path used to link the houses “from kitchen to kitchen”.

 All about "Greets"